 (3) In order to have sustainable soybean yield, it is very important to maintain soil health.
-Hence, farmers are advised to incorporate organic manure (well decomposed FYM (a) 5-10 t/ha or Poultry Manure (a) 2.5 t/ha) at the time of land preparation.
+Hence, farmers are advised to incorporate organic manure (well decomposed FYM @ 5-10 t/ha or Compost @ 5 ton/ha or Poultry Manure @ 2.5 t/ha) at the time of land preparation.
 If the quantity of organic manure is limited, they are advised to apply the same on rotation basis in their fields every year.

-In case of saline soil (pH >7.5), it is also advised to apply Gypsum (a) 150-200 kg/ha along with FYM/Poulty manure before the last harrowing in case the nutritional requirement is to be planned without sulphur sources for maintenance of soil pH.
-Similarly, in acidic soil (pH <6.5) it is advised to use lime (a) 600 kg/ha.
+In case of saline soil (pH >7.5), it is also advised to apply Gypsum @ 150-200 kg/ha along with FYM/Poulty manure before the last harrowing in case the nutritional requirement is to be planned without sulphur sources for maintenance of soil pH.
+Similarly, in acidic soil (pH <6.5) it is advised to use lime @ 600 kg/ha.